 Seriously.
 If you’re working with a super tiny budget, then trying to include everything in your holiday spending plan might not be realistic.

 So, make a second list but this time, only include those expenses that are non-negotiable for your family to enjoy the holidays.
-For example, you might narrow it down to gifts, food and one or two activities.
+For example, you might narrow it down to gifts, food, and one or two family activities.

 Will you feel like a cheapskate if you don’t splurge on fancy Christmas cards like everyone else is sending out?

 Will seeing everyone’s holiday travel photos on Instagram or Facebook make you wish you could afford Disney in December?

 And will you get Pinterest envy when you see all the amazing Christmas decor ideas popping up in your feed?

 But will you feel better about planning a Christmas budget you can afford, without having to run up debt?

 3. Cut out unnecessary expenses (if you can)

 I know what you’re thinking.
 I’ve already cut my budget to the bone, so what else can I do?

 When you’re already slashed your budget, you might assume there’s nothing else to cut.
 But it’s a good idea to leave no stone unturned when you’re trying to figure out how to afford Christmas.